jayaramyalla/OSCP_Review/README.md

 [+] IF YOU FOUND A NEW PATHS, START BY EXAMINING IT AND SEARCHING FOR PUBLIC EXPLOITS TO EXPLOIT IT.

 # I hope this review helps a lot of people to pass their exams.
-# This review is for My Late Grandmother - May Allah Rest Her Soul.